Static Routing Configuration Guide with Examples

 - Use the 'no ip route' command to delete the route.

-In our example, we have a backup route and a main route for the host 30.0.0.100/8.
-The following image shows how to delete both routes.
+If a backup route is configured, it becomes the primary route when the main route is deleted.
+In this example, both a backup route and a main route are configured for the host 30.0.0.100/8.
+The following image demonstrates the process of deleting both routes.